kithminrw/kithminrw/README.md

     - [FDTD 101 Flexcompute](https://www.flexcompute.com/fdtd101/)

 ### QuantumML [Ongoing work]
+##### Initiated in 2025
+- Image Classification using Hyrbid Quantum-Classical Efficient Machine Learning Algorithms
+  - The project was being investigated by a group of undergraduates in 2025 as an FYP
+  - Inaugural quantum computing research done by ENTC, UoM

 ### EarEEG-BASIC [Ongoing work]
 ##### Initiated in 2025
 - CMOS Biomedical ASIC for Simultaneous Electrode-Skin Impedance Measurement and Motion Artifact Removal in Ear-EEG platforms.
+  - The project was being investigated by a group of undergraduates in 2025 as an FYP
+  - Inaugural biomedical ASIC design research done by ENTC, UoM

-### BraiNeoCare
+### BraiNeoCare [Ongoing work 2020-Present]
 ##### Initiated back in 2020 in the Biomedical Research and Innovation Collective (theBRIC), which was an innovation platform for talented undergraduates.
-- A Low-cost EEG Amplifier for Long Term Neonatal Neurological Disorder Management - Towards AI Powered Infancy Epilepsy Screening.
+- A Low-cost Dry-contact electrode-based EEG Monitoring System for Long-Term Neonatal Neurological Disorder Management - Towards AI-Powered Infancy Epilepsy Screening.
 - The goal is to develop an affordable system that is capable of acquiring and monitoring real-time EEG signal data of neonates, and is aimed towards increasing the efficiency of long-term neonatal epilepsy screening.
 - The project is currently on-going;
   - The project was taken forward by a group of undergraduates in 2023 as an FYP | [Repo](https://github.com/Dinuka-1999/BraiNeoCare) | [IEEE SMC Paper](https://ieeexplore.ieee.org/abstract/document/10831030) | [TBME Journal Paper](https://arxiv.org/abs/2503.23338)
-  - The project was further taken forward by a group of undergraduates in 2024 as an FYP |
+  - The project was further taken forward by a group of undergraduates in 2024 as an FYP | [TBME Journal Paper]()
+  - The project is now being taken forward in 2025 as an FYP into the application stage to develop a BCI to help a young quadraplegic child control assistive devices for leisure, communication, and possibly locomotion |

-### IntelliScope
+### IntelliScope [Completed in 2025]
 ##### Initiated back in 2020 in the Biomedical Research and Innovation Collective (theBRIC), which was an innovation platform for talented undergraduates.
-- A Low-cost AI Powered Stethoscope for Cardiovascular Disease Management in Resource-Constrained Environments.
+- A Low-cost AI-Powered Stethoscope for Cardiovascular Disease Management in Resource-Constrained Environments.
 - The device is aimed to affordably help increase the screening of congenital heart diseases in the community.
 It can also be wirelessly utilized in COVID-19 related situations.
 - The project won the First Runner-up Award at the 2020 CASS COVID-19 Special Student Design Competition and was presented on the opening day of ISCAS 2020 for the Student Design Competition Session - [Presentation](https://drive.google.com/file/d/1RztRsTyAFzcmgW8hmfYzrs6aW5AQ1shj/view?usp=sharing) | [Paper](https://drive.google.com/file/d/19LmnasU0Bx8yN8EaQ_rB5XG1ntNo3QxQ/view) | [Video](https://www.youtube.com/watch?v=bDfqPbMdl5g)
-- The project is currently on-going;
 - The project was taken forward by a group of undergraduates in 2024 as an FYP | [Repo](https://github.com/intelliscope-ai) | [IEEE ISCAS Paper](https://ieeexplore.ieee.org/document/9401093)

 ### Micromouse
 ##### Initiated back when I was an undergrad (2019), to create a knowledge base for designing cost-effective micromouse robots to compete in local and international competitions.